pranav083/100-days-of-code/cm/log_c.md

 - Internship :
 - Lab Work : went to lab worked for 4 5 hrs , and had 1 meeting too  !
 - People Connect : connected with phd 4th yr in event he was super open to so many new things and had gained so much experience with internship and industry people
 - LeetCode :

+15th March , 2024

+- Bath, Exercise, Gita : Yes did home exercise only
+- Coursework : assignment was due today, did that
+- Internship :
+- Lab Work :
+- People Connect :
+- LeetCode :

+16th March , 2024

+- Bath, Exercise, Gita : Yes took bath and went to gym 45 min
+- Coursework :
+- Internship :
+- Lab Work :
+- People Connect :
+- LeetCode :

+Thinking : why I am too distracted and not working at all some days ?
+Really need to plan my days to be productive !

+17th March , 2024

+- Bath, Exercise, Gita : Yes took bath and went to gym 45 min
+- Coursework : woke up 4 am and in bed studing for 1 hr for exam thats due tommorrow, now working on project report ( did only 15 min ) , submit one course marks and print and study for exam tomorrow !
+- Internship :
+- Lab Work : nothing done :(
+- People Connect :
+- LeetCode :